IbrahimBalsania/ProcessAutomate/README.md

 Steps to configure app:
 1. Download git repo to local machine.
 2. Open command prompt and goto working directory.
-3. run comman npm install
+3. Run comman npm install
-4. copy paste config_sample.txt file in same folder and rename it to config.txt.
+4. Copy paste config_sample.txt file in same folder and rename it to config.txt.
 5. Open config.txt and add mailConfig details.
 6. Goto bin folder and add working directory path in first line.
 7. Double click on index.bat file to run the application.